neumino/neumino.github.io/movies.md

-### Tom Clancy&#39;s Without Remorse
+### 22 vs. Earth
-*Released on 2021-04-29, vote average 7.3*
+*Released on 2021-04-30, vote average 7.3*

-An elite Navy SEAL uncovers an international conspiracy while seeking justice for the murder of his pregnant wife.
+Set before the events of ‘Soul’, 22 refuses to go to Earth, enlisting a gang of 5 new souls in attempt of rebellion.
+However, 22’s subversive plot leads to a surprising revelation about the meaning of life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/e-rw2cxFVLg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VJUnC2j9rgo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>